-As of winter 2012/13 we are struggling with availability of birdguides, now only available during the weekend (Friday & Saturday), rarely during weekdays (Tommy only).
+As of spring 2015 we are struggling with availability of birdguides, now generally only available during the weekend (Friday & Saturday).

-Half day guiding (6 hours): AED 800/- (1-3 persons, no additional cost if you are one, two or three persons in the car)
+Half day guiding: AED 800/- (1-3 persons, no additional cost if you are one, two or three persons in the car).

 Pick-up & drop-off in Dubai is normally at a central location, for example a hotel along Sheik Zayed Road.

 If you stay in Abu Dhabi and will be guided by a Dubai-based guide, additional taxi fare of AED 250-300 each way might be necessary.

 If you stay in Dubai and will be guided by an Abu Dhabi-based guide, additional taxi fare of AED 250-300 each way might be necessary.

 If all of our guides are unavailable, do consider hiring a taxi for half-day or full day.

 In Dubai this will cost (click here for link) AED 500 for 6 hours and AED 800 for a full day (12 hours).

 In Abu Dhabi, info can be found here